 On the 1st of January 2014 his vision was realised when Que Rico handed over the project to ConCERT and they have now assumed responsibility for running the centre.
-Que Rico has now changed to be a major donor, providing volunteers and funding, much in the same way as before.
-In the meantime, Treak Community Centre has gone from strength to strength with student numbers rising from 120 in July 2012 to nearly 400 today.
+Since then Treak Community Centre has gone from strength to strength with student numbers rising from 120 in July 2012 to around 470 today.

 About Treak Village

 Treak Village is a typical Cambodian village, 4 kilometres south of Siem Reap town.
 Make the 4 km journey and travel back in time 100 years.
 Parts of village life goes on much as it’s done for the past 1,000 years!
 Most people are subsistence farmers or fishermen; 50% of adults are illiterate, a direct result of the Khmer Rouge period.

 There are around 2,000 people in 330 families.
 Several families are on the government poverty list with individuals earning a few dollars a day.
 30 families live in extreme poverty with no land, job, savings or help from family members.

 Very poor families struggle to cover the costs of their children’s education.
 Their children cannot get good jobs when they grow up and the cycle of poverty starts all over again.

 - no piped water supply (families share water from wells)

 - 30% of families have no water filter (water cannot be drunk unfiltered)